-Sports and physical activity are usually a foundation of any quality OST program and should continue to be incorporated in remote learning situations as feasible.
+Sports and physical activity are usually the foundation of any quality OST program and should continue to be incorporated in remote learning situations as feasible.
 The Sportime Inclusive PE Activity Pack has key components of sports equipment including a guidebook, bell balls for extra auditory input, spot markers for spatial boundary cues, juggling scarves for easy catching/throwing, and much more!
 This kit has been a staple for afterschool programs, and it can be easily implemented for home or individual use.
 The Inclusive PE Guidebook may also be helpful for creative ideas on modifying physical activity.

 Creative arts projects can be easily adapted for inclusion and individual use.
 Choose activities that engage basic fine motor skills like scratch art or create pictures using precut adhesive Wonderfoam Shapes.
-Some standby adapted tools like the Abilitations Abiligrip to build up a pencil or paintbrush handle for easier grasp, the Slantscript Board to position and stabilize, and adapted scissors are helpful to have on hand for individual student needs.
+Some standby adapted tools like the Abilitations Abiligrip to build up a pencil or paintbrush handle for easier grasp, the Slantscript Big Board to position and stabilize, and adapted scissors are helpful to have on hand for individual student needs.

 Studies show that students with special needs who participate in afterschool activities have: